sinamalakouti/AHEaD/README.md

 > [Sina Malakouti](https://sinamalakouti.github.io/), [Boqing Gong](https://boqinggong.github.io/), [Adriana Kovahka](https://people.cs.pitt.edu/~kovashka/)

-Note: this repo is under development to provide the tools that is easy to use by other researchers across different applications, please reach out to [Sina Malakouti](https://sinamalakouti.github.io/) if you have any questions or issues!
+Note: this repo is under development to provide the tools that is easy to use by other researchers across different applications, please reach out to [Sina Malakouti](https://sinamalakouti.github.io/) if you have any questions or concern regarding this repo!

 ## Install